 Location: Castlemartyr, Co.
 Cork

 Located just outside Castlemartyr, Co.
-Cork, Pat Collins operates a mixed farming system, consisting of 28ha of leased grassland and a tillage enterprise.
+Cork, Pat Collins operates a mixed farming system, consisting of 34.4ha of grassland – the majority of which is leased - and a tillage enterprise.

 Over recent years, Pat has invested heavily in grassland.
 As some of the ground was previously under tillage, a large degree of reseeding has been undertaken with high-yielding perennial ryegrass varieties.
-The grassland area has also been serviced by a paddock and water system, bringing the total number of grazing paddocks on the farm to 17.
+The grassland area has also been serviced by a paddock and water system.
 In addition, given the farm’s location, an early turnout is targeted.
+Through a focus on excellent grassland management, utilisation and soil fertility, Pat was awarded the Cattle (Non-Suckling) Grassland Farmer of the Year 2020 award.